floschuetze/Validity/README.md

 It is possible to specify your own regression function and pass it to the “validity” function.
-It is important that your custom function has as output the estimated values based on the custom regression for y.
+It is important that your custom function has as output the estimated values based on the custom regression for y as a vector.

 The following regression function is the default simple OLS regression used in the function “validity”.